Embeddings of trees of hyperbolic metric spaces and Cannon--Thurston maps: Other applications, examples and related results

-\begin{cor} Suppose $G_1, G_2$ are two hyperbolic groups with a common quasiconvex subgroup $H$ such that the free product with amalgamation $G=G_1*_H G_2$ is hyperbolic.
-Assume that $K_i<G_i$, $i=1,2$ are hyperbolic subgroups such that the inclusion $K_i\map G_i$ admits a CT map.
-Let $H'<H$ be a finite index subgroup of $H$ such that $K_i\cap H=H'$.
-Let $K=K_1*_{H'}K_2$.
-Then $K$ is hyperbolic and the inclusion $K\map G$ admits a CT map. \end{cor}
+We end this section by recording two special cases of the above theorem. \begin{cor} Suppose $G_1$ and $G_2$ are hyperbolic groups with a common quasiconvex subgroup $H$ such that the free product with amalgamated $G = G_1 *_H G_2$ is hyperbolic.
+Let $K_i < G_i$, $i=1,2$, be hyperbolic subgroups such that the inclusions $K_i \to G_i$ admit CT maps.
+Let $H' < H$ be a finite-index subgroup satisfying $K_i \cap H = H'$ for $i=1,2$, and set $K = K_1 *_{H'} K_2$.